bramiozo/PubScience/README.md

 * **Synonimize** identify and replace typos
 * **Deabbreviate** identify and deabbreviate abbreviations
 * **Stats** extract corpus statistics

+Here the (S) indicates that these functions should be calleable in streaming mode.
+Especially to for smaller domains, with limited storage capacity, we may not want to download Terabytes of corpora before we start our higher level processing functions.

 **Status** (minimum working example):
 | Task          | In progress    | Completed  |